comp-music-lab/manyvoices3/README.md

 # [Many Voices 3: Acoustic relationships between song and speech across languages ](https://rr.peercommunityin.org/articles/rec?id=961)

-This repository contains data and code used in a Programmatic Registered Report.
+This repository contains data, code, and analysis instructions used in a Programmatic Registered Report.
 Programmatic Registered Reports are a new form of research where multiple journal articles are published all sharing a single peer-reviewed Stage 1 Registered Report protocol (https://rr.peercommunityin.org/PCIRegisteredReports/help/guide_for_authors#h_52492857233251613309610581).

 This "Many Voices 3" Programmatic Registered Report will ultimately result in up to 27 different articles, representing song/speech data from up to 26 different locations/languages and one meta-analyses across all languages.
 This repository will continue to be updated as each dataset is analysed and each article published.
 Currently, the repository contains data/code for the following items, which have completed peer review: